Soo-econ/lwdid/README.md

 By default, the graph reports **simultaneous confidence bands**, which account for joint uncertainty across all event times, $r$.

 These bands are constructed using a multiplier bootstrap and are typically wider than pointwise intervals because they control coverage over the entire event-study path.
-If pointwise confidence intervals are preferred, you can use the option `ci(pointwise).`

 <div align="center">
 <img src="subfolder/ex7-new.png">